awslabs/data-solutions-framework-on-aws/website/docs/constructs/library/pyspark-application-package.md

   * entrypointS3Uri: The S3 location where the entry point is saved in S3.
 You pass this location to your Spark job.
   * venvArchiveS3Uri: The S3 location where the archive of the Python virtual environment with all dependencies is stored.
 You pass this location to your Spark job.
+  * sparkVenvConf: The Spark config containing the configuration of virtual environment archive with all dependencies.

 ### Resources created
-* An Amazon S3 Bucket to store the PySpark Appliaction artifacts.
+* An Amazon S3 Bucket to store the PySpark Application artifacts.
 You can also provide your own if you have already a bucket that you want to use.
+This bucket comes with configuration to enforce `TLS`, `Block Public Access` and encrypt objects with `SSE-KMS`,
 * An IAM role used by a Lambda to copy from the CDK Asset bucket to the artifcat bucket created above or provided.

 The schema below shows the resources created and the responbilies of the consturct: